aratani-ca/Kokan/index.md

 What it uploads:
   1. Your authenticated email and phone number.
   2. A list of the emails and phone numbers of all your contacts (without names).
 This is for the server to find your contacts and link you with them.
-  3. Once you are linked with a contact, the app will upload your "card", which should contain your contact information.
-It is delivered to your contact and deleted.
-It is stored without encryption in the server (to be fixed in the future).
+  3. Once you are linked with a contact, the app will upload your "card", which should contain your contact information and your photo.

 What it does NOT upload:
-  1. Your photo (yet).
-  2. Your GPS coordinates.
+  1. Your GPS coordinates.
-  3. Any unique identifier for online marketing, or things like that.
+  2. Any unique identifier for online marketing, or things like that.

-The deletion process is still manual, so you have to send me an email requesting to delete your data.
-You'll have to use the authenticated email address to prove your identity.
+If you delete your profile from within the app all of the information about you should be automatically deleted.